Aqite93/otsukai/README.md

     - send mail users and partners

 - mail
-send email to user when receive errand.
+send email to user when receive errand, and send notification to slack.
+**Note**: This is mock app so send it to dango-team of ITProjectPromotion which is a test workspace.

 ## heroku
 access [here](https://fathomless-mesa-47202.herokuapp.com/)